 The memories of my childhood are unique in their own way and they have shaped me into a fine individual today.
 Individual is the right word I believe.
 Man, woman, these words create differences where there is none.

 Life is such a journey my friends, and you all will agree, that we have to move from one place to another.
 In life we never really settle down.
-For the collection, the inspiration comes from this thought and the experience that is migration.
+For the label, the inspiration comes from this thought and the experience that is "CHANGE".

 An individual from one place comes to another to study, to work and to make a living.
 In doing so, they spend many days and years.
 These years change them.
 The experiences in these years change them but the nostalgia of their homes remain.
 This nostalgia is a sweet and beautiful feeling, is like falling in love or feeling a kiss for the first time.